deoostfrees/Parvus/README.md

   // All `selector` in this `gallerySelector` are combined as a gallery.
 Overwrites the `data-group` attribute
   gallerySelector: null,

+  // Display captions, if available
+  captions: true,

+  // Set the element where the caption is.
+Set it to "self" for the `a` tag itself
+  captionsSelector: 'self',

+  // Get the caption from given attribute
+  captionsAttribute: 'data-caption',

   // Click outside to close Parvus
   docClose: true,